Textualize/rich/docs/source/introduction.rst

 Rich works with OSX, Linux and Windows.

-On Windows both the (ancient) cmd.exe terminal is supported and the new `Windows Terminal <https://github.com/microsoft/terminal/releases>`_.
-The later has much improved support for color and style.
+On Windows both the classic console and the new `Windows Terminal <https://github.com/microsoft/terminal>`_ are supported.
+When they're available (and if Windows Terminal works, they are), rich can use `virtual terminal sequences <https://docs.microsoft.com/en-us/windows/console/console-virtual-terminal-sequences>`_ for improved support for color and style.
+Unfortunately, the classic console doesn't (yet?) support emoji (`issue <https://github.com/Microsoft/Terminal/issues/190>`_).

 Rich requires Python 3.6.1 and above.
 Note that Python 3.6.0 is *not* supported due to lack of support for methods on NamedTuples.